benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q117.png)

+If a horse was owned twice - it would be counted only once.

 _**Q134:** Any person that the number of distinct colors of all horses owned by people he knows - is not more than 3_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q134.png)